-The Community Development Authority, buoyed by the OK from the Common Council to pursue the expansion of the downtown TIF district, set a public hearing date for Nov.
+The Community Development Authority, buoyed by the OK from the Common Council to pursue the set a public hearing date for Nov.
 22 to get further input on the matter.
 In addition, the CDA also looking to purchase a prime corner of land within the proposed new boundaries to tap into the TIF funds in order to improve the property for resale.

 Properties like Muskego Beer and Liquor, Delta Family Restaurant, and possibly the Westwood Centre Mall would be included on the western end of the TIF district.
 Businesses from the corner of Bay Lane Drive and Janesville toward the library could be added on the eastern side.

 Community Development Director Jeff Muenkel said the remaining $375,000 in funds from the district could be used to help businesses garner low-interest loans for renovations.
 In general, CDA member say businesses that were not in the district previously might now be spurred on to make improvements to their facades.